brianshumate/a-little-coffee-guidebook/raw-materials/README.md

 *What do you do?*

-Right now I'm using both locally roasted beens, and completely satisfied with beans from Ritual Roasters Coffee Club as well.
+Right now I'm using both locally roasted beens, and satisfied with beans from Ritual Roasters Coffee Club as well.

 ## Green Coffee Beans